Unrivalled Connections

 New York CDR Summit Location: Downtown Financial District

-Delegates will join us at Convene, One Liberty Plaza in downtown New York's financial district.
-Located among iconic landmarks with excellent transport connections, it's the ideal venue to collaborate on carbon removal technologies and climate investment opportunities.
+Delegates gathered at Convene, One Liberty Plaza—right in the heart of New York’s financial district.
+Surrounded by iconic landmarks and seamless transport links, it was the perfect setting to collaborate on carbon removal technologies and climate investment opportunities.

 Nearest Stations